-

 If you have the licence, live VM migration is supported in vCenter.
 What's more, it is supported to migrate VM across vCenters in the lastest vSphere.
 Refer to Advanced Cross vCenter vMotion.

-Vinchin is a professional, enterprise-level virtual machine backup solution supporting VMware, Hyper-V, Proxmox, oVirt, OLVM, RHV, XCP-ng, XenServer, OpenStack, ZStack, and more than a dozen other platforms.
+Among them, Vinchin’s Backup & Recovery stands out as it’s a professional, enterprise-level VM backup solution supporting over 15 VM platforms, including VMware, Hyper-V, Proxmox, oVirt, OLVM, RHV, XCP-ng, XenServer, OpenStack, ZStack, etc.

-Vinchin offers a rich set of VM-protection features like forever incremental backup for minimal windows, data deduplication and compression to save storage, and V2V migration for flexible recovery use cases.
-It also includes throttling policies, GFS retention, HotAdd and quiesced snapshots, backup data verification, instant recovery (except Hyper-V), granular restore, and even cloud or tape archiving among many other capabilities.
+It offers a rich set of VM-protection features like forever incremental backup for minimal windows, data deduplication and compression to save storage, and V2V migration for flexible recovery use cases.
+It also provides robust protection for critical data through throttling policies, GFS retention, HotAdd and quiesced snapshots, and backup data verification.

 The web console is intuitive.
 To back up a VMware VM, you simply: